tabemann/zeptoforth-usb-linux/README.md

 * Use zeptocomjs to upload usb files in numerical order, rebooting between each upload.

 * Use file `large_upload_file_line_numbers.fs` to check USB upload performance.

+* Upload rate significantly reduced when writing to flash.